hongtaoh/jpm/README.md

 - `true_order_and_stages_Random.json`

-## How to study CLB, SEP, and SHP
+## How to study calibration, separation and sharpness

 In Section 4 of the paper, we studied calibration, separation and sharpness.
 In the following, I'll detail how we obtain simulation data and do the data analysis.

 Related files are `run_meta.py`, `run_meta.sh`, and `run_meta.sub`.

 Run `bash meta.sh` and the meta data in csv format will be saved into the folder of `metadata`.
 The log files will be saved into `logs_meta`.

-The analysis notebook is `2025-09-08-analyze-meta.ipynb`.
+The analysis notebook is `notebooks/2025-09-07-analyze-results.ipynb`.

 ## How to run synthetic experiments